mobxjs/mobx/docs/refguide/computed-decorator.md

 # @computed

 Decorator that can be used on ES6 or TypeScript derivable class properties to make them observable.
-The @computed can only be used on `get` functions for isntance properties.
+The @computed can only be used on `get` functions for instance properties.

 Use `@computed` if you have a value that can be derived in a pure manner from other observables.